MichaelStott/tech-squawks/web/content/aws/iam/introduction.md

 weight: 1
 ---

 IAM, which stands for Identity Access Management, is an AWS service used to manage access to resources through the AWS API.
 As previously covered in the AWS overview, resource is a broad term that refers to any infrastructure or entity within AWS.
-It is used to manage user and service permissions and access within an AWS account.
+IAM is used to manage user and service permissions and access within an AWS account.

 ## Access Overview